-Just a two-hour flight away from the grey skies of London is arguably the nicest (pun intended) part of France for a weekend of sunshine and splurging.
+Just a two-hour flight away from the grey skies of London is arguably the nicest (pun intended) part of France for a weekend break of sunshine and splurging.

-The French Rivera has long been known as the playground of the rich and famous and while exploring the whole coastline at a leisurely pace on a yacht would take a couple of weeks, the convenient connections between Nice, Cannes and the micro-state of Monaco make an ideal last minute long weekend getaway.
+The French Rivera has long been known as the playground of the rich and famous and while exploring the whole coastline at a leisurely pace on a yacht would take a couple of weeks, the convenient connections between Nice, Cannes and the European micro-state of Monaco make an ideal last minute long weekend getaway.

 So gather the squad, book a flight to Nice and search through all the fantastic rentals in France to find your ideal crib.
 It’s time to gamble, booze and eat your way through the South of France like a baller.

 Skip out of work early on a Friday (thinking post lunch airport beers) and touch down in Nice before sunset.

 After checking into your weekend crash pad, you can either swig that champagne you picked up in duty-free or hit the time for a favourite French pastime: Cheese and Wine.

 Yolo (or Flume as it’s known by the weekend) is one of the trendiest bars in Nice.
 Serving up wines for all tastes and budgets that pair perfectly with the charcuterie boards, it’s chilled start to the long weekend.
 Centrally located at 10 Rue du Marécha, they wrap up at midnight which will force you into a semi-early night ready to explore in the morning.

 Saturday: Sail to Cannes

 Even if a private yacht were stretching the budget, It would be ready not to take to the water at least once while in the French Riveria.

 Trans Cote D’Azur offers seasonal return boat rides from Nice to Cannes, with an eight-hour stopover to explore the city.
 At only 40 EU return it’s more expensive than the train but provides a value way to see the coastline from the clear blue waters.